scpelsue/PelsueLabProtocols/README.md

 PelsueLabProtocols
 ==================

-Laboratory Protocols used in the Pelsue Lab
+This repository contains the Laboratory Protocols used in the Pelsue Lab.